gauravvvvvvvvvv/Object-Detection-Using-YOLO/README.md

 1. App doesnt work on web yet.
 You can try it running on your system.
 2. Download the code.
 3. Open the `Object-Detection-Using-YOLO` directory in any terminal.
+4. Run the commands:
+   `pip install -r requirements.txt`
-4. Run the command:  `streamlit run app.py`
+   `streamlit run app.py`

 Voila!